TeamCharles/customer-service/README.md

 export BangazonWeb_Db_Path="/path/to/bangazon_Incident_DB.db"
 ```

-Open your `bangazon_Incident_Db.db` file in DB Browser, select the `Edit Pragmas` tab and make sure that the `Foreign Keys` checkbox is unchecked.
+Open your `bangazon_Incident_DB.db` file in DB Browser, select the `Edit Pragmas` tab and make sure that the `Foreign Keys` checkbox is unchecked.
 Open `Data/tables.sql` from the `Execute SQL` tab of DB Browser, erase every reference to Order, Employee, Department
 and Customer and execute the statement.
 Do the same action with `Data/populate.sql`.
 In DB Browser, click `Write Changes` to commit your changes to the database.

 Navigate into the `src/customer-service` folder.